HallbjornDeFi/NeuralNetCoin/NNC_WHITEPAPER_2026_UPDATED.md

 - AI systems help humans navigate an information environment dominated by bots, scams, and noise.
 - Human effort to defend others from fraud and manipulation is economically rewarded.
 - Brands and creators gain programmable trust rails that filter engagement before capital is deployed.
-- A protocol-agnostic Social-AI trust rail and rewards layer.
-Individual platforms, marketplaces, or apps integrate as clients of this protocol.
+- NeuralNet Coin is not a feature of any single platform.
+It is a neutral, cross-platform Social-AI trust rail and rewards layer designed to operate across social networks, messaging apps, marketplaces, and future communication surfaces.
+Platforms integrate as data sources and clients, while NNC remains an independent infrastructure layer that continuously scores behavior, aligns incentives, and rewards human signal.

 The long-term vision is to transform “engagement” from a superficial metric into **verifiable proof of human, high-signal interaction**.

 NNC is built on **Solana’s Token-2022 standard**, taking advantage of: